MADFORWATER project overview

 Introductory presentation: MADFORWATER introductory presentation

-Short description: MADFORWATER aims at achieving the goals of the EU Horizon 2020 call for action topic WATER-5c-2015, by focusing on the development of technological and non-technological solutions for the management of water resources in Tunisia, Morocco and Egypt.
-Over the next four years, the partners of the MADFORWATER project will be involved in developing and tailoring technological and management solutions focused on wastewater treatment and efficient reuse in agriculture in North Africa.
-The new technologies developed, that will be adapted to the social and technical context of the three countries involved, will be able to produce irrigation-quality water from municipal and industrial wastewaters, as well as from drainage canals.
-In parallel, the MADFORWATER project will develop new technologies for water efficiency and reuse in agriculture.
-A tight collaboration with local players and stakeholders will help to adequately tailor the proposed solutions to the local context.
-The MADFORWATER project aims at producing a relevant and long-term impact in Egypt, Morocco and Tunisia in terms of wastewater treatment and reuse, thus improving agricultural production as well as decreasing exploitation of water reserves and water pollution.
+MADFORWATER ran from 2016 to 2020 and aimed at achieving the goals of the EU Horizon 2020 call for action topic WATER-5c-2015, by focusing on the development of technological and non-technological solutions for the management of water resources in Tunisia, Morocco and Egypt.
+During the project’s lifetime, the partners of the MADFORWATER project were involved in developing and tailoring technological and management solutions focused on wastewater treatment and efficient reuse in agriculture in North Africa.
+The new technologies developed, were adapted to the social and technical context of the three countries involved, aiming to enable the production of irrigation-quality water from municipal and industrial wastewaters, as well as from drainage canals.
+In parallel, the MADFORWATER project aimed to develop new technologies for water efficiency and reuse in agriculture.
+A tight collaboration with local players and stakeholders was sought to adequately tailor the proposed solutions to the local context.
+The MADFORWATER project aimed at producing a relevant and long-term impact in Egypt, Morocco and Tunisia in terms of wastewater treatment and reuse, thus improving agricultural production as well as decreasing exploitation of water reserves and water pollution.